Illinois Chess Tour – Rules

 Scoring

-The Tour will award both performance and participation prizes on the basis of a simple scoring system.
-Performance points will be awarded per event on the basis of the tournament score earned (1 point for a win, ½ point for a draw, with byes included) plus a one point participation bonus per tournament.
-Participation awards will be based simply on the number of tournaments played.
+Performance points will be awarded per tour event on the basis of the tournament score earned (1 point for a win, ½ point for a draw, with byes included).

+Participation points will be based simply on the number of tournaments played.
+One bonus point will be given per tournament on the tour schedule.
 To earn the participation bonus, at least one-half of the scheduled rounds must be played (byes not included).

-The first tiebreaker for performance awards will be the number of tournaments played.
-The second tiebreaker will be wins.
 The third tiebreaker will be the biggest upset at a Tour event as measured by rating difference at the time of the match.

 Membership Requirement